 Non-free standing displays will not be permitted.

-There are additional specific display requirements that are required when participating in the national level Canada-Wide Science Fair (CWSF).
+There are additional specific display requirements that are required when participating at the national level, Canada-Wide Science Fair (CWSF).
 Projects created with the national Science Fair requirements will be accepted in the FVRSF, but are not required.
+Read more about the CWSF Prioject Display Requirements.

 (Download in pdf format)